af7ss/OpenGD77/README.md

 # OpenGD77
-Firmware for DMR transceivers using the NXP MK22 MCU, AT1846S RF chip and HR-C6000 DMR chipset.
+Firmware for DMR transceivers using the STM32F405VGT MCU, AT1846S RF chip and HR-C6000 DMR chipset.
-Including the Radioddiy GD-77 and GD-77S, the TYT MD-760 and TYT MD-730, the Baofeng DM-1801, DM-1801A, DM-860, RD-5R and DM-5R Tier2.
+Including the Radioddiy TYT MD-380UV / Retevis RT-3S and Baofeng DM-1701 / Retevis RT-84

 # Project status